rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 </article>
 </details>

+You can also [add fee, tax, discount, etc. to item_details](/en/other/faq/technical.md#how-should-i-include-internal-fee-tax-discount-in-item_details-api-params) if you need.

 ### Custom Transaction Expiry
 Custom transaction expiry can be configured for all payment methods except for *Credit Card* payment methods.
 You can configure expiry time for the payment of a transaction with the *Transaction Status* : *Pending*.
 After the expiry time is elapsed, the customer will not be able to make a payment for the transaction.